• Skip to primary navigation

 Storage & Reheating

-• Leftovers will last up to 4 days stored in an airtight container in the fridge.
+• Leftover fried rice will last up to 4 days stored in an airtight container in the refrigerator.
+To reheat: microwave for 2-3 minutes until hot or reheat in a pan on medium heat.

 FAQ